 Charging points for electric and hybrid cars are available and will be indicated on the campus map.
 You will need to download the POD Point app first before you are able to use these stations.
 Parking charges will apply, but the POD Points are free to use.

-The car parks at Newton Park are controlled by ANPR Cameras and/or security patrols.
+The car parks at Newton Park are controlled by ANPR cameras and security patrols.
 If a vehicle remains in the car parks at Newton Park and fails to comply with the terms and conditions as stated a parking charge notice will be applied.
-If a vehicle remains in the car park for more than 30 minutes, drivers must have a permit or pay and display the relevant parking charge.

-Bath’s Clean Air Zone (CAZ) starts on 15 March 2021.
+Bath’s Clean Air Zone (CAZ) was introduced in 2021.
 Please be aware that when travelling to campus, you may have to pay a charge if you drive through the zone to get to us.

 Private cars and motorbikes will not be charged in Bath’s CAZ but vehicles such as vans and light goods vehicles may be charged if they do not meet required emission standards.